-The Committee may, from time to time, grant Awards of Options or Restricted Stock to one or more Eligible Persons; PROVIDED, HOWEVER, that:
+The Committee may, from time to time, grant Awards of Options or Restricted Stock to one or more Eligible Persons; provided, however, that:

-- (a) Subject to Section 10, the aggregate number of Shares in respect of which Awards may be granted under the Plan shall not exceed 40,000,000; provided, however, that only 2,000,000 of such Shares shall be available for Awards of Restricted Stock. - (b) Shares shall be deemed to have been used in settlement of Awards whether they are actually delivered.
+- (a) Subject to Section 10, the aggregate number of Shares in respect of which Awards may be granted under the Plan shall not exceed 40,000,000; - (b) Shares shall be deemed to have been used in settlement of Awards whether they are actually delivered.
 In the event any Award shall be surrendered, terminate, expire, forfeited or cancelled for any reason whatsoever without the Participant having benefited from therefrom, the number of Shares no longer subject thereto shall thereupon be released and shall thereafter be available for new Awards under the Plan.
 For purposes of the foregoing sentence, a Participant shall not be deemed to have received any "benefit" in the case of forfeited Restricted Stock Awards by reason of having enjoyed voting rights and dividend rights prior to the date of forfeiture;